Getting Started

 Scalar ProCopied!

 Most of our stuff is actually freely available.
-You might consider to upgrade to a Scalar Pro account, though:
+Upgrading to Scalar Pro unlocks a set of additional features, including:

-It gives you access to custom domains, the GitHub sync, guides, versioning of your guides, TypeSense search and even priority support and a private Discord channel or a dedicated Slack connect channel (if you like).
+• priority support (including a private Discord channel or a dedicated Slack connect channel if you like).